TheLarkInn/webpack-developer-kit/readme.md

 ## NPM Scripts
 There are two scripts that are setup already:

+* `npm run dev`
+  * will run the same configuration instead with webpack-dev-server for live reload

 * `npm run build`
   * will simply execute a webpack build in the repo

 * `npm run debug`
 	* will run the same build with node debugger.